 Our responsibility is to express an opinion on these financial statements based on our audit.
-This report is made solely to you, as a body, in accordance with Article 53 of the Macau Financial System Act (Decree-Law No. 32/93/M of 5 July 1993) and our agreed terms of engagement, and for no other purpose.
+This report is made solely to you, as a body, in accordance with our agreed terms of engagement, and for no other purpose.
 We do not assume responsibility towards or accept liability to any other person for the contents of this report.

 We conducted our audit in accordance with the Auditing Standards and Technical Standards of Auditing issued by the Macau SAR.
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance as to whether the financial statements are free from material misstatement.